 Next, flip your table over to paint the top.
-The flat Zibra is a better choice since it covers more surface area than the round.
+The flat Zibra is a better choice for flat surfaces since it covers more surface area than the round.
 Since the previous paint job has a visible direction that the paint goes in, try to stay with the same.
 Pretty much just like painting with the wood grain – paint with the previous paint brush strokes in the same direction of the wood grain.

 How to get a Smooth Finish with Wet Sanding

-Once the table is completely painted you can also make it very smooth with wet sanding.
-Here is a quick video to show you how to achieve a professional-looking finish on your painting project. (wet sanding and applying clear sealer)
+Once the table is completely painted you can also create a very smooth surface with wet sanding.
+Here is a quick video to show you how to achieve a professional-looking finish on your painting project. (wet sanding and applying clear sealer top coat)

 Sealing your Repainted Painted Table

 As always, make sure to seal your painted table.
 Whether you’re painting furniture or repainting painted furniture certain rules will always apply.
 For best results, a second coat is always recommended.
 You may want to add more clear coat if the furniture gets a lot of use.
 Make sure to apply in thin coats. 😉 I recently discovered these yellow detailer sponges, as shown in the above video for applying the clear sealer.
 They also work great for spindles like in the How to Paint a Rocking Chair with Spindles the Easy Way.